Avoid Bad Counseling

 Avoid Bad Counseling From Good Intended People!

-I recall when I was going through my divorce, a Christian from church volunteered to come to my house to talk with me.
-It turned out that he spoke so much and did not understand my hurt and pain at all that I was experiencing.
+When I was going through my divorce, a Christian from church volunteered to come to my house to talk with me.
+It turned out that he spoke so much and did not understand the hurt and pain that I was experiencing.
 All he wanted to do was quote scriptures at me over and over relentlessly.

 Unfortunately, I had to ask him to leave my house.
-This bad experience taught me that when people seek counsel, they need to be heard.
-And directed after being heard.
+This bad experience taught me that when people seek counsel, they need to be heard—and directed after being listened to.

-People can mean well, but actually do more harm than good.
+People can mean well but do more harm than good.
 Be careful who you allow to counsel you.
 Avoid bad counseling at all costs!
 Let the Lord be your direct line of counsel.
 Allow the Lord to put the right people in your life to help you.

 Bad Counseling Exposed!